University of West Georgia

 - Dr. Larry O. Rivers gave a talk on December 4, 2018 at The Inn at Serenbe entitled "Hip Hop & Dr. Martin Luther King," as part of the UWG School of the Arts The Other Night School Lecture Series.
 The talk discussed the curious convergence of Hip Hop and the Civil Rights Movement as sparked by the musical tribute organized by Dexter King on the first-ever federal holiday observation of King scheduled for January 20, 1986.

 - Congratulations to Dr. Keith Pacholl, who has been selected by the University System of Georgia as an inaugural Chancellor’s Learning Scholar.
 The Chancellor’s Learning Scholars (CLS) program is comprised of USG faculty who will work on their respective campuses to design and facilitate faculty enrichment learning communities (FLCs).
-Each of UWG’s Chancellor’s Learning Scholars will work with UWG’s Center for Teaching and Learning to develop and facilitate semester-long Faculty Learning Communities, beginning in the spring.
+Each of UWG’s Chancellor’s Learning Scholars will work with UWG’s Institute for Faculty Excellence to develop and facilitate semester-long Faculty Learning Communities, beginning in the spring.

 - Ms. Keri Adams, Assistant Director of the Center for Public History, gave two guided tours of the Monestery of the Holy Spirit this semester, the first on October 27 and the second on November 23.
 Each tour group is joined by a Trappist monk on the last leg of the tour, usually Brother Callistus.
 If you missed these, check back for future dates.